James Printer: King Philip's War

-Printer's major contribution to American literature came during King Philip's War while he worked as a scribe for King Philip also known as Metacomet.
+Printer made a major contribution to American literature during King Philip's War while he worked as a scribe for King Philip, also known as Metacomet.

-During the war, Printer left Cambridge for Hassanamesit.
+During the war, Printer left Harvard Indian College in Cambridge for Hassanamesit.
 At the outbreak of King Philip's War, Printer was falsely accused of participating in the Lancaster raid, a raid on Lancaster, Massachusetts.
-He narrowly escaped death after an English mob accused him.
-Following his escape, the town of Hassanamesit was confronted by Nipmucs from Menimesit.
-They carried an urgent message, asking the families at Hassanamesit to “go with them quietly” to Menimesit.
-They warned, if “you go to the English again” they would “force you all to some Island as the Natick Indians are, where you will be in danger and starved with cold and hunger, and most probably in the end be all sent out of the country for slaves.”
-Printer along with the other inhabitants chose to go with Metacomet's men.
-During his willing captivity, it is believed, Printer along with other Native American Christian captives came to sympathize with Metacomet's men.
+He narrowly escaped death after a mob of colonists launched this accusation.

+Following Wawaus's escape to Hassanamesit, the town was confronted by Nipmuc messengers from Menimesit carrying an urgent warning to the families at Hassanamesit: to “go with them quietly” to Menimesit, because if“you go to the English again [they will] force you all to some Island as the Natick Indians are, where you will be in danger and starved with cold and hunger, and most probably in the end be all sent out of the country for slaves.”
+Wawaus, like the other inhabitants, chose to go with Metacomet's men.
+During his willing captivity, it is believed that he, along with other Native American Christian captives came to sympathize with Metacomet's men.

-Printer is known for two letters he produced during King Philip's War.
-These letters were written from the Native Americans to the English.
+Printer is also known for two notable letters he produced during King Philip's War.
+These letters were written by the Native Americans to the English settlers.

-The first of the two notable letters was found tacked to a bridge post outside of the town of Medfield, Massachusetts in 1675.
-While the note was unsigned, several scholars attribute the note to James Printer.
-The note states that the English have provoked the Native Americans to war and that the Native Americans have nothing to lose in the fight but their lives while English may lose their property and possessions.
-This letter is notable due to its shrewdness to recognize that the loss of the colonists' private property would make them vulnerable.
-In addition the fact that the message was written in English was evidence that it could only have come from a Native American with extensive Christian education which showed the Englishmen's attempts to assimilate Native Americans was not wholly successful.
+The first was found tacked to a bridge post outside of the town of Medfield, Massachusetts in 1675.
+While the note was unsigned, several scholars have attributed the note to James Printer.
+It states that the English have provoked the Native Americans to war and that the Native Americans have nothing to lose in the fight but their lives, while English may also lose their property and possessions.
+The letter is notable for its shrewdness in pointing out that the loss of the colonists' private property would make them vulnerable.
+The fact that the letter was written in English is evidence that it could only have been written by a Native American with extensive Christian education, and shows that the colonists' attempts to assimilate Native Americans through such methods were not wholly successful.

-The second letter is known to have been written by Printer during King Philip's War.
-This letter concerns the ransom for Mary Rowlandson, Mrs. John Kettell, and other colonists held captive by King Philip's men.
-This letter was part of the negotiation for the release of Rowlandson and her fellow captives.
-The letter can be read as an attempt by Printer to mend fences with the English.
-The letter is an extraordinary example of early Native American writing which shows Printer's writing skills.
-Ironically he later worked as the typesetter for Mary Rowlandson's narrative of her captivity The Sovereignty and Goodness of God published in 1682.
+The second letter is known to have been written by Printer during King Philip's War and concerns the ransom for Mary Rowlandson, Mrs. John Kettell, and other colonists held captive by King Philip's men.
+This letter was part of the negotiations for the release of Rowlandson and her fellow captives, and can be read as an diplomatic attempt by Printer to mend fences with the settlers.
+The letter is an extraordinary example of early Native American writing and is evidence of Printer's notable writing skills.
+Ironically, he later worked as the typesetter for Mary Rowlandson's narrative of her captivity The Sovereignty and Goodness of God published in 1682.

-After the war Printer was granted amnesty.
+After the war, Printer was granted amnesty.